 You did not maintain a permanent home in New Jersey; and

-did maintain a permanent home outside of New Jersey; and
+did maintain a permanent home outside New Jersey; and

-You did not spend more than 30 days in New Jersey during the taxable
+You did not spend more than 30 days in New Jersey during the tax

 if you are residing aboard ship, in barracks, billets, or bachelor officer quarters.
-However, if you pay for and maintain, either by out-of-pocket payments or forfeiture of quarters allowance, an apartment or a home (either owned or rented) outside New Jersey, such facilities constitute a permanent home outside of New Jersey
+However, if you pay for and maintain, either by out-of-pocket payments or forfeiture of quarters allowance, an apartment or a home (either owned or rented) outside New Jersey, that residence is considered a permanent home outside New Jersey